-Midpoint of summer officially occurs on Saturday, August 7, 2021, meaning summer is half over.
+The midpoint of summer officially occurs on August 7, 2023, meaning summer is half over.
 Depending on how your summer is going, this is either good news or bad news.
 But one thing is constant for everyone: it is getting darker earlier in the evening.
-Since the Summer Solstice on June 20, the length of daylight has been getting shorter; a result of the Sun’s direct rays migrating back toward the south.
+Since the Summer Solstice on June 21, the length of daylight has been getting shorter; a result of the Sun’s direct rays migrating back toward the south.

-Summer is when the Sun reaches 90 degrees of longitude, and fall begins when the Sun reaches 180 degrees of longitude.
-The midpoint, therefore, comes when the Sun reaches 135 degrees of longitude and, in 2021, this occurs during the day of August 7.
+Summer is when the Sun reaches 90 degrees of longitude, and fall begins when the Sun reaches 180 degrees longitude.
+The midpoint, therefore, comes when the Sun reaches 135 degrees longitude and, in 2023, this occurs during the day of August 7.

 Traditional Midpoint of Summer – Lammas Day